Get matched with vetted scholarships and enter our

 When you make the initial donation, you will likely be asked to write and submit a letter of intent describing how you would like your donation to be used.
 As you are a contributor to an endowment fund, the university or organization will then promise to leave your principal untouched, only using the interest made off the investment to fund scholarships.

 Then, as with regular scholarships, you will be able to choose what to name your scholarship, eligibility criteria, and the amount awarded each year.
 For companies that create endowment funds, it is common to base eligibility requirements on the company’s mission statement. but not required (you can choose whichever eligibility criteria you want).
-All this information will usually be detailed in a gift agreement, which you will then be instructed to sign.
+All this information will usually be detailed in a gift agreement that you will then be instructed to sign.

 Many universities, but not all, set a minimum contribution in order to create an endowment fund.
 If you do not quite yet have enough money to meet the minimum for your desired university or organization, you can pay the endowment over time.
 Alternatively, you can even set up an endowment to be made after your passing, typically through one’s trust or will.